Case Study: Visualize Complex Microservice Data Using Python

 Use Case

-Section titled “Use Case”- Create a solution from an idea at work, document it, develop it, and present and improve with others
+Create a solution from an idea at work, document it, develop it, and present and improve with others

-- Why use Python? ease of use and other engineers are likely to be familiar with it; it is good for automation
+Why use Python? ease of use and other engineers are likely to be familiar with it; it is good for automation

 Using Microservices

-Use case for microservices: Apps than are complex and need to scale, large applications with many functions
+Section titled “Using Microservices”Use case for microservices: Apps than are complex and need to scale, large applications with many functions.
+It can be hard to understand the data and their relationships.
+A visualization in a diagram can help.

 Microservices vs Monolithic applications

-- Advantages of microservices: major functions separated to manage complexity, easier to scale and provide availability for different components
+Major functions separated to manage complexity, easier to scale and provide availability for different components

-- Disadvantages of microservices
+Disadvantages of microservices:

 - Increased network communication between services and security - performance overhead

-- Due to distributed nature of microservice, requires management
+- Due to distributed nature of microservice, requires management like

-like through people management, automation, monitoring, and
+through people management, automation, monitoring, and service

-service integration
+integration

 - Data is distributed